-The small, sweltering border town of Phuentsholing sits opposite the much larger Indian bazaar town of Jaigaon, separated by a flimsy fence and the much- photographed Bhutan Gate.
+The small, sweltering border town of Phuentsholing sits opposite the much larger Indian bazaar town of Jaigaon, separated by a flimsy fence and the much-photographed Bhutan Gate.
 It's a congested, noisy settlement bustling with hordes of traders, security personnel and migrant riff-raff.
-Coming from India, however, you will notice an instantaneous change in the degree of cleanliness and organisation.
+Coming from India, however, you will notice an instantaneous improvement in municipal cleanliness and organisation.
 Unless it's absolutely necessary to halt for the night, you'll find little reason to linger in Phuentsholing apart from clearing immigration.
 The air here is thick with vehicular pollution, and the infrastructure quite utilitarian.
-Besides, it can get terribly hot and clammy in summer.
+Besides, it can get uncomfortably hot and clammy in summer.

 Phuentsholing destination guides

 A spectacular trek in Sikkim combined with a cultural odyssey in Bhutan

 A superb journey to the heart of Darjeeling, Sikkim and Bhutan